kingcrimsontianyu/QuarterLife/README.md

 ## Introduction

 Quarter Life (QL), based on Unreal Engine, is a first-person adventure game and my personal side project.
-My inspiration comes from Half Life, Portal, Bioshock, Dishonored, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom, Quake, Control.
+It is intended to combine fun gameplay elements with advanced movement mechanics. **Advanced movement** specifically refers to Quake-style movement where players apply strafe jumping, bunny hopping and other advanced movement techniques to gain exceptionally high speed, which provides a unique feeling of conquering and transcending space.
+Apart from Quake, my inspiration comes from Half Life, Portal, Bioshock, Dishonored, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom, Control.

 This game is developed in primarily C++ and a bit of Unreal Blueprint visual scripts.
 Blueprint classes related to game mechanics are almost all subclassed from C++.